nevrome/mobest/docs/advanced.md

 | C14_ages         | chr | A string list with only the BP ages of the C14 dates |
 | C14_sds          | chr | A string list with only the standard deviations of the C14 dates |

 With `samples_advanced.csv` we can write code to draw age samples and then use them for the similarity search.
-The script and the data can be downloaded here, including a snapshot of some objects we created in {doc}`A basic similarity search workflow <basic>`.
+The script and the data can be downloaded here:

 - [temporal_resampling.R](data/temporal_resampling.R)
 - [samples_advanced.csv](data/samples_advanced.csv)
 - [simple_objects_snapshot.RData](data/simple_objects_snapshot.RData)

+The snapshot includes some R objects created in {doc}`A basic similarity search workflow <basic>`.

 #### Drawing ages for each sample